Sparse Equidistribution of Geometric Invariants of Real Quadratic Fields: The Boundary of FA(q)

 \section{The Boundary of \texorpdfstring{$\FF_A(q)$}{FA(q)}}

 We turn our attention to the boundary of the canonical fundamental domain $\FF_A(q)$ of the hyperbolic orbifold $\Gamma_A(q)\backslash \NN_A(q)$.
-We give a description of the boundary in term of the homology of $X_0(q)$, which relies crucially on the fact that $\PP(q)$ has a minimal number of sides.
+We give an explicit description of the boundary in terms of the homology of $X_0(q)$, which relies crucially on the fact that $\PP(q)$ has a minimal number of sides.
+For related arguments in the case of a general fundamental polygon, see \cite[Section 3]{NT25}.
 Furthermore, we introduce the notion of regularised integrals of Eisenstein series along geodesics.
 These two concepts are key in understanding the \emph{topological terms} in the Weyl sums for our equidistribution problem.

 Recall that the boundary of $\FF_A(q)$ consists of two parts: the closed geodesic $\CC_A(q)$ and certain $\Gamma_0(q)$-translates of the sides of $\PP(q)$.
 When considering the boundary of $\FF_A(q)$ modulo $\Gamma_0(q)$, the sides of $\PP(q)$ that are paired together are indistinguishable.
 With this in mind, we let